storj-archived/storj-bounty-program/bounty-details.rst

 STEP 1
 -------

 `Keybase`_ provides public keys that can be trusted without you having to talk to the person of interest.
 If you don't have an account, you can get started by creating a new account on the `Keybase homepage`_.
-Click on Login on the right side of the headers:
+Click on :Login: on the right side of the headers:

 .. figure:: static/keybase-homepage.png